 Chris Pine plays Steve Trevor, a WWI spy who crash lands on Themyscira while being pursued by German soldiers.
 Pine is just as solid as you’d expect.
 Funny and charming, his relationship with Diana is a highlight of the film.
 While one of them is a literal Goddess and the other a man, their relationship feels totally equal, they each bring different things to the party.

 The action scenes and choreography are a bit of a mixed bag, ranging from exhilarating to boring with a few rare dodgy CGI shots thrown into the mix.
 There’s also an overkill of slo-motion, which just feels shoehorned in to make everything look cooler.

 Plot-wise, Wonder Woman is pretty much as paint by numbers as you’ll get, which is a disappointment.
 Think Captain America: The First Avenger and you’re pretty much there.
 You’re never surprised where the story goes and the villain is shamefully underdeveloped.
 I’m not sure why people haven’t yet realised that your protagonist is only as good as your villain.
 It’s a point that stops so many good films being great and I’m not sure why filmmakers haven’t learnt from The Dark Knight and spend time investing in villain character development.

 Overall though, Wonder Woman delivers the goods.
-While a tad uninspired in parts, particularly in the villain department, it’s a film brimmed full of humour and charisma and the DCEU finally has a hero we can root for.
+While uninspired in parts, particularly in the villain department, it’s a film brimmed full of humour and charisma and the DCEU finally has a hero we can root for.